dwyl/image-classifier/README.md

 end
 ```

-We define the new JS file below in the "assets/js" folder.
-The important part is the `Phoenix.js` function `upload` to which we pass an identifier "speech" and a list that contains the audio as a `Blob`.
-We use an action button in the HTML, and attach Javascript listeners to it on the "click", "dataavailable" and "stop" events.
+We define the new JS file below in the `assets/js` folder.
+The important part is the `Phoenix.js` function `upload`,
+to which we pass an identifier `"speech"`
+and a list that contains the audio as a `Blob`.
+We use an action button in the HTML,
+and attach Javascript listeners to it on the `"click"`, `"dataavailable"` and `"stop"` events.
 We also play with the CSS classes to modify the appearance of the recording action button.

+Create a file called `assets/js/micro.js`
+and use the code below.

 ```js
 // /assets/js/micro.js